jeffmaley/awsstopall/README.md

 * Upload the awsstopall-lambda.zip to an S3 bucket
 * Run the cloudformation template `awsstopall-cloudformation.yaml` and provide the necessary values.

+NOTE: The account you use to deploy must have write access to Billing (https://docs.aws.amazon.com/IAM/latest/UserGuide/tutorial_billing.html).

 ## TODO

 * Stop RDS